pingcap/docs-cn/production-deployment-using-tiup.md

     tiup update --self && tiup update cluster
     ```

-    If `“Update successfully!”` is displayed, the TiUP cluster is updated successfully.
+    If `Update successfully!` is displayed, the TiUP cluster is updated successfully.

 5. Verify the current version of your TiUP cluster: